 Each case of edema is different; let’s look closely at some causes and how these treatments can help.

 Causes of Swelling (Edema) in the Ankles & Feet

 Lifestyle factors that can cause edema in ankles and feet include prolonged time on your feet or seated, weather conditions, or poor diet.

 Either standing or sitting in a stagnant position can lead to swelling.
-This can result from what you do for work (a teacher or nurse, for example) or how you spend your free time (like gaming at a computer — a sedentary activity).
+This can result from what you do for work (a teacher or nurse) or how you spend your free time (like gaming at a computer — a passive activity).

 Standing or sitting still in a single position causes an accumulation of fluid in your ankles due to the effects of gravity.
 Keeping your legs in any continuous position for too long makes it hard for your lymph drainage system to work to get that fluid out.

 Impact of Weather on Edema

 Temperature plays a crucial role in edema.
 Heat causes blood vessels to expand, leading to fluid leakage and swelling, especially in ankles and feet.
 In cold weather, circulatory strain can also lead to swelling.